openshift/openshift-restclient-java/DESIGN.md

 1. Providing interfaces that expose only properties that are fundamental to a given type (e.g. triggers for build) or to all types (e.g. name, labels)
-1. Providing features or functional aspects as separate capabilites (as helper classes)
+1. Providing features or functional aspects as separate capabilities (as helper classes)
 1. Limiting the possible types to those most likely to be of interest (i.e. Pod but not containers)

 ### Implementation
 The current implementation is based upon the JBoss DMR library.
 This library consumes a JSON string and can access specific parts of the content using a path syntax.
 The default implementation of the client uses a resource factory to consume a versioned JSON string and return an instance of an API model that has the correct paths to the objects properties.
 The paths are